-However, if you were at least age 50 in 2019, your employer may have allowed an additional deferral of up to \$6,000 (\$3,000 for section 401(k)(11) and 408(p) SIMPLE plans).
+- However, if you were at least age 50 in 2023, your employer may have allowed an additional deferral of up to \$7,500 (\$3,500 for section 401(k)(11) and 408(p) SIMPLE plans).
 This additional deferral amount is not subject to the overall limit on elective deferrals.
-For code G, the limit on elective deferrals may be higher for the last three years before you reach retirement age.
+For code G, the limit on elective deferrals may be higher for the last 3 years before you reach retirement age.
 Contact your plan administrator for more information.
 Amounts in excess of the overall elective deferral limit must be included in income.
-See the instructions for Form 1040.
+See the Form 1040 instructions.

-Note.
-If a year follows code D through H, S, Y, AA, BB, or EE, you made a make-up pension contribution for a prior year(s) when you were in military service.
+Note: If a year follows code D through H, S, Y, AA, BB, or EE, you made a make-up pension contribution for a prior year(s) when you were in military service.
 To figure whether you made excess deferrals, consider these amounts for the year shown, not the current year.
 If no year is shown, the contributions are for the current year.